 About this CLO Roundtable

-Join L&D industry leaders from organizations around the world, such as AngloAmerican, Commvault, APi Group, RINA, and State Compensation Insurance Fund, as they share their experiences and what they are doing now to reimagine training, conquer their biggest learning challenges, and come out stronger on the other side of the crisis.
+Join L&D industry leaders from organizations around the world, such as AngloAmerican, Commvault, APi Group, RINA, and State Compensation Insurance Fund, as they share their experiences and L&D strategies for what they are doing now to reimagine training, conquer their biggest learning challenges, and come out stronger on the other side of the crisis.

 Hear from some of the industry’s first returns on experience and learn how these L&D leaders are making the most of the current situation, and how you can too!